ethereum/pm/All Core Devs Meetings/Meeting 38.md

     * Txs on mainnet including spam tx went up, tracking down issues, esp. around memory usage
     * Want to work on resource accounting which will help with decentralizing full nodes
     * Separate light client resource counting and monetary layer so anyone can monetize their node however they like, geth will just count it and make sure you adhere to your own quotas
-    * Don't have numbers yet but hope that by next call I can give you guys some hard numbers on whether [performance optimizations?] seems worth it or not
+    * Don't have numbers yet but hope that by next call I can give you guys some hard numbers on whether the new fast-sync protocol seems worth it or not, i.e. let's POC before we EIP (per @holiman's clarification)
 * cpp-ethereum (Pawel)
     * Sent binaries to Github releases, now have a development snapshot and we'll make a stable release soon
     * Some RPC improvements and fixes